dpenkler/linux-usbtmc/README.md

 To install the driver run `make modules_install` as root.

-To load the driver execute `rmmod usbtmc; modprobe usbtmc` as root.
+To load the driver execute `rmmod usbtmc; insmod usbtmc.ko` as root.

 To compile your instrument control program ensure that it includes the tmc.h file from this repo.
 An example test program for an